zebbra/data_aggregator/docs/development.md

 ## Contribution

 Contributors are welcome!
 Please ensure you provide a detailed description of your changes and/or expected behaviour and the reason behind it.
 If you are unsure, please open an issue first to discuss what you would like to change.
+For more information checkout the [Contribution Guide](../CONTRIBUTING.md)